sassoftware/viya4-orders-cli/README.md

 Example of the incorrect way to encode from a Linux command prompt (encoded result will include \n):<br/>
  `echo {secret} | base64 --encode`

+Select CLI options.
+You can then specify them on the command line, pass them in as environment variables, or include them in a config file.

+  SAS Viya Orders CLI options are applied in order of precedence, as follows:
+  1. command-line specification
+  1. environment variable specification
+  1. config file specification
+  1. default

 If you want to use a config file, create it.
-The default config file location is `$HOME/.viya4-orders-cli`, but you can put the file anywhere you want as long as you use the --config option to inform the CLI of its whereabouts if not in the default location.
+The default config file location is `$HOME/.viya4-orders-cli`, but you can put the file anywhere you want as long as you use the `--config` / `-c` option to inform the CLI of its whereabouts if not in the default location.
 The config file must be in [YAML](https://yaml.org/) format, or else its file name must include a file extension that denotes another format.
 Supported formats are [JSON](https://www.json.org/), [TOML](https://github.com/toml-lang/toml), [YAML](https://yaml.org/), [HCL](https://github.com/hashicorp/hcl), [INI](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ms717987(v=vs.85)),